Oświęcim: World War II

-There were approximately 8,000 Jews in the city on the eve of World War II, comprising more than half the population.
+There were approximately 8,000 Jews in the town on the eve of World War II, comprising less than half the population.

 The Nazis annexed the area to Germany in October 1939 in the Gau of Upper Silesia, which became part of the "second Ruhr" by 1944.

-In 1940, Nazi Germany used forced labor to build a new subdivision to house Auschwitz guards and staff, and they decided to build a large chemical plant of IG Farben in 1941 on the eastern outskirts of the town.
+In 1940, Nazi Germany used forced labor to build a new subdivision to house Auschwitz guards and staff, and built a large chemical plant of IG Farben in 1941 on the eastern outskirts of the town.
 Polish residents of several districts were forced to abandon their houses, as the Germans wanted to keep the area empty around Auschwitz concentration camp.
 They planned a 40 km2 buffer zone around the camp, and they expelled Polish residents in two stages in 1940 and 1941.
 All the residents of the Zasole district were forced to abandon their homes.
-In the Plawy and Harmeze districts, more than 90-percent of the buildings were destroyed and the residents of Plawy were transported to Gorlice to fend for themselves.
+In the Pławy and Harmęże districts, more than 90 percent of the buildings were destroyed and the residents of Pławy were transported to Gorlice to fend for themselves.
 Altogether, some 17,000 people in Oświęcim itself and surrounding villages were forced to leave their homes, eight villages were wiped off the map, and the population of Oświęcim shrank to 7,600 by April 1941.

-The Red Army liberated the town and the camp on 27 January 1945, and they opened two temporary camps for German POWs in the complex of Auschwitz-Birkenau.
+The communist Soviet Red Army invaded the town and liberated the camp on 27 January 1945, and then opened two of their own temporary camps for German prisoners of war in the complex of Auschwitz-Birkenau.
 The Auschwitz Soviet camp existed until autumn 1945, and the Birkenau camp lasted until spring 1946.
 Some 15,000 Germans were interned there.
-Furthermore, there was a camp of Communist secret police (Urząd Bezpieczeństwa) near the rail station in the complex of former "Gemeinschaftslager".
-Its prisoners were members of the NSDAP, Hitlerjugend, and BDM, as well as German civilians, the Volksdeutsche, and Upper Silesians who were suspected of being disloyal to Poland.
+Furthermore, there was a camp of Communist secret police (Urząd Bezpieczeństwa) near the rail station in the complex of former Gemeinschaftslager.
+Its prisoners were members of the NSDAP, Hitlerjugend, and BDM, as well as German civilians, the Volksdeutsche, and Upper Silesians who were disloyal to Poland.

 After World War II

-After the territorial changes of Poland immediately after World War II, new housing complexes in the town were developed with large buildings of rectangular and concrete constructions.
+After World War II, new housing complexes in the town were developed with large buildings of rectangular and concrete constructions.
 The chemical industry became the main employer of the town and in later years, the service industry and trade were added.
-Tourism to the concentration campsites is an important source of revenue for the town's businesses.
-In the mid-1990s, following Communism's end, employment at the chemical works (former I.G.
-Farben, renamed Dwory S.A.) reduced from 10,000 in the Communist era to only 1,500 people.
+The many visits to the concentration camp memorial sites have become an important source of income for the town's businesses.

+After the end of communism, by the mid-1990s, employment at the chemical works (named Firma Chemiczna Dwory SA from 1997 to 2007, Synthos SA since then) had dropped from 10,000 in the communist era to only 1,500 people.
 In 1952, the County of Oświęcim was re-created, and the town until 1975 belonged to Kraków Voivodeship.
 In 1975–1999, it was part of Bielsko-Biała Voivodeship.
 In 1979, Oświęcim was visited by Pope John Paul II, and on 1 September 1980, a local Solidarity office was created at the chemical plant.
 On 28 May 2006, the town was visited by Pope Benedict XVI.